DISCLOSURE: This post may contain affiliate links, meaning when you click the links and make a purchase, I may receive a commission.

-Some (adventurous) anglers need a backpack that is completely waterproof when submersed in water.
+Some (adventurous) anglers need a backpack that is completely waterproof when submerged in water.

-While there are a number available on the market, the best we found was the excellent Fishpond Thunderhead submersible backpack.
+While there are a number of fully waterproof backpacks available on the market, the best we found was the excellent Fishpond Thunderhead submersible backpack.

 The construction of this backpack is incredibly sturdy.
 It’s made from 1680D recycled nylon with a TPU coating, and it’s incredibly tough and essentially, very watertight.